OrmazaJosue/ProyectoU2/README.md

 - PUT `/api/certificates/create/:id`: Approve a certificate request and generate the certificate PDF, saving the PDF on Google Drive.

 - DELETE `/api/certificates/reject/:id`: Reject a certificate request.

-## Contribution Guidelines

-Feel free to contribute to the Repo:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make your changes and commit them (git commit -m 'Add new feature').
-4. Push to the branch (git push origin feature-branch).
-5. Open a Pull Request.
-<br/><br/>

-## Please Star⭐=>🌟 the Repo if you like the Code, UI, or anything about the Project